pjay79/asksteve/README.md

 ## ToDo

-- use react-native-auth0 Authentication API for login with passwordRealmGrant with custom form (1 screen for GitHub email, 1 screen for Github password - as per askSteve code challenge requirement)
+- use react-native-auth0 Authentication API for login with passwordRealmGrant with custom form
 - verify android working as expected
 - refactor / add components
 - testing with Jest / Enzyme